 While filming Fitzcarraldo, Kinski's frequent outbursts and tantrums so shocked the natives performing as extras that a group of them met with Herzog and offered to kill him.
 Herzog politely declined.

 Herzog once said that if Errol Morris ever completed his documentary about pet cemetaries, Gates of Heaven, he'd eat his shoe.
-He did, and he did.
+Morris did, and Herzog did.

 During an interview for his film Grizzly Man, a crazed fan opened fire on Herzog with an air rifle.
 After being hit, Herzog commented, "Oh, someone's shooting.
 We must go."
 Once inside, he continued the interview while bleeding from the wound, saying, "It is not a significant bullet.
 I am not afraid."